 You can deduct any repairs that you need to make to your property, such as fixing a leaky sink or a roof repair.
 Cleaning services for your rental property are also deductible expenses.

-The cost of insurance for your property can be extremely expensive, especially if you have to insure your property against natural disasters.
+The cost of insurance for your property can be extremely expensive, especially if you have to ensure your property against natural disasters.
 Make sure to save your bills for liability insurance and include them in your deductions at tax time.

 The cost of utilities for your property, including electricity, water, and the internet are also deductible expenses.
 Once you throw in the local taxes that you have to pay on your property, these deductions can be worth a lot each year.